2021 Texas Great Read

-The Texas Center for the Book at the Texas State Library and Archives Commission has chosen Butterfly Yellow by Thanhhà Lại as the Texas Great Read for 2020.
-Every year, the Library of Congress asks each state Center for the Book to select a title that represents the state’s literary landscape to highlight at the National Book Festival, sponsored by the Library of Congress.
-The event showcases the importance of books and reading.
-In 2020, the 20th Library of Congress National Book Festival took place virtually the weekend of September 25-27.
+The Texas Center for the Book at the Texas State Library and Archives Commission has chosen Marfa for the Perplexed by the late Lonn Taylor as the Texas Great Read for 2021.
+Every year, the Library of Congress asks each state Center for the Book to select a title that represents the state’s literary landscape to highlight at the National Book Festival.
+The event, sponsored by the Library of Congress, showcases the importance of books and reading.
+The 2021 National Book Festival will take place virtually September 17-26.

 About the Author

 Lonn Wood Taylor’s career took him to many different locations around the country before he resettled in the Big Bend area.
 He was director and curator at the Winedale Historical Complex in Central Texas, curator at the Dallas Historical Society, and deputy director of the Museum of New Mexico in Santa Fe.
 In 1984 he went to Washington, DC, as the historian and director of public programs for the Smithsonian’s National Museum of American History.
 Described by the Washington Post as a “lively presence during his 18 years at the museum on the National Mall,” Lonn had a major role in preparing several of the museum’s permanent exhibits.
 One of his most renowned projects involved the history of the Star Spangled Banner which resulted in the book, The Star Spangled Banner: The Making of An American Icon.
 On the 200th anniversary of the battle that generated the anthem, Lonn was invited to appear on The Colbert Report, and, just in case Stephen Colbert asked, he memorized all four verses of Francis Scott Key's song.